immcantation/immcantation/docs/intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For a detailed use example for each Immcantation tool see the `slides and example data <https://goo.gl/FpW3Sc>`__ from our introductory webinar series.
+For a detailed use example for each Immcantation tool see the `slides and example data <https://goo.gl/FpW3Sc>`_ from our introductory webinar series.
 You can find a jupyter notebook version of the webinar `here <https://bitbucket.org/kleinstein/immcantation/src/default/training/>`_.
+I you don't want to execute the jupyter notebook yourself, you can explore the rendered version of the notebook `here <https://kleinstein.bitbucket.io/tutorials/intro-lab/index.html>`_.

 This webinar covers: